microsoft/pxt-arcade/docs/courses/csintro/review/touch-the-button.md

-# Extend "Touch The Button"
+# Review: Touch the Button

 In the info section of the orientation, the game "touch the button 15 times" had a very basic problem - no matter what, when the game was over, the same screen was shown, with the only difference being the score.